hackclub/hackclub/workshops/cringe_101/README.md

 - `<html>` Encloses the entirety of the rest of the document.
   - All of your following code should go inside here.
 - It tells the browser that this everything inside of this tag is HTML code.
-- `<head>` Encloses the code that you don’t want to show up on the page.
+- `<head>` Encloses the code that you don't want to show up on the page.
   - Includes linking to the CSS file (`<link>`).
 - HTML and CSS are dumb.
 They make no association unless told to do so.
   `<link href="main.css rel="stylesheet">` is linking the CSS file to the HTML.